madhurimarawat/Badger-Icons/CONTRIBUTING.md

 <a name="become-a-contributor"></a>
 ### 6️⃣ Become a Contributor
-If you contribute icons, logos, or suggestions, we’ll add your name to the **Contributors** section!
+If you contribute icons, logos, or suggestions, I’ll add your name to the **Contributors** section!

 <a name="modifying-indexhtml"></a>
 ### 7️⃣ Modifying `index.html`